 “Wives, submit yourselves unto your own husbands, as unto the Lord.
 For the husband is the head of the wife, even as Christ is the head of the church; and he is the saviour of the body” (Eph.
 5:22-23).

 Verse 25 says “Husbands, love your wives, just as Christ loved the church and gave himself up for her.”
-A Christian husband must love his wife to the point of laying down his life for her and caring for her by making her presentable (vs 26-27).
-Alister McGrath noted that:
+A Christian husband must love his wife to the point of laying down his life for her and caring for her by making her presentable (vs. 26-27).
+Alister McGrath explains:

 “The word ‘submit’ is used several times in this section (5:21-6:9), not with the sense of ‘obeying an earthly superior,’ but rather with the meaning of ‘discovering and accepting God’s intentions’ … The mutual relationship between a man and woman in marriage is defined in terms of love and submission that is, the same quality of self-giving love which took Christ to the cross for his church and the same committed willingness to be faithful to the demands of a relationship” (NIV Commentary, p.
 352)